 Treating NAVICULAR Syndrome without Horseshoes

-A good trim relieves pressure in the navicular area caused by high, under-run heels and high--even folded over--bars.
+A good trim relieves pressure in the navicular area caused by high, under-run heels and high--either folded over or impacted--bars.
 Lowering the bars, frogs, seats of corns and heels can result in rapid improvement.

 The photos below are of a gelding who was a remarkably gentle and quiet horse despite being quite young--probably because he was too sore to be otherwise.
 "Before" photos: